knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 Naturally, in the factory you flash your image onto your devices.
 The exact method here varies from case to case.

-## Factory: boot with serial vaule
+## Factory: boot with serial vault

 After the device is flashed, it is booted once in the factory.

 As noted, the advanced model requires that every device obtains a serial assertion signed by your branded account.
 This step occurs during this first boot in the factory.
 The device contacts the serial vault (using the URL specified in the gadget snap).
 For security reasons, the serial vault is generally inside the factory.
 The device provides other information as well, crucially, its serial number (which is also provided by the gadget snap).
 The serial vault returns the signed serial assertion to the device, and the device may then power down.
 When running in the field, this signed serial assertion is authenticated by the store and is required to access branded resources.

-To support you in managing you keys and signing the serial assertion during the production process Canonical have developed an open source tool called the [Serial Vault](http://github.com/ubuntu-core/identity-vault).
+To support you in managing you keys and signing the serial assertion during the production process, Canonical has developed an open source tool called the [Serial Vault](http://github.com/ubuntu-core/identity-vault).

 The serial vault ensures your devices leave production ready to communicate with the branded store and gives you confidence that only devices produced by you have access to your snaps.